International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-06-27-Carbon_Fixation.markdown

 Once carbohydrates are created within the plant, they are used both as the physical plant building blocks and substrate to fuel plant metabolism.
 The organic carbon stored in plants forms the basis of the green food web, including the tasty things for animals to eat.
 Plants can store this carbon in aboveground and belowground biomass.
 However, not all plant growth forms and climates are created equal.
 Globally, mean annual temperature affects how plants partition carbon between aboveground and belowground tissues.
 As we can see in Figure 2, plants in warmer climates store more of their biomass belowground than plants in colder climates.

 ![Figure 2.
 Carbon partioning between above and below ground mass in forests and pasture show increase in ratio of below-ground to above-ground mass in warmer regions of the world.
 View image [here](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2435.2008.01479.x/epdf) from Litton and Giardina, 2008.]({{site.baseurl}}{{page.figures}}carbon_above_below_litton.jpg)
+*Figure 2.
+Carbon partioning between above and below ground mass in forests and pasture show increase in ratio of below-ground to above-ground mass in warmer regions of the world.
+View image [here](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2435.2008.01479.x/epdf) from Litton and Giardina, 2008.*

 Where carbon is allocated within the plant can also be impacted by atypical environmental conditions such as heat and drought.
 High stress from heat and drought can cause increases in above ground biomass and decreases in below ground mass (Figure 3).
 In the tundra, where large amounts of the world's soil carbon is stored, increased temperatures could shift plant carbon allocation above ground and result in less soil carbon storage (Wang et al., 2016).

 ![Figure 3.
 Heat and drought affect a plant's carbon allocation, and change depending on the stress condition of the plant.
 Under stress, heat and drought can shift plant carbon allocation above ground.
 View this image [here](https://academic.oup.com/treephys/article/35/6/581/1646587) from Sevanto and Dickman, 2015.]({{site.baseurl}}{{page.figures}}Sevanto_and_Dickman_2015_Figure_1.png)
+*Figure 3.
+Heat and drought affect a plant's carbon allocation, and change depending on the stress condition of the plant.
+Under stress, heat and drought can shift plant carbon allocation above ground.
+View this image [here](https://academic.oup.com/treephys/article/35/6/581/1646587) from Sevanto and Dickman, 2015.*

 References: